top of page

 Sport Management Research contribution Ranking.

-The Ranking criteria.
+The criteria.

 1. Publications are limited to three ABDC “A” journals in the field of sport management: (1) Journal of Sport Management, (2) European Sport Management Quarterly, and (3) Sport Management Review.
 These journals are the official publications of the three leading sport management academies in the world: The North American Society of Sport Management, the European Association for Sport Management, and the Sport Management Association of Australia and New Zealand.

-The Rankings.
+The Ranking.

 20171008_DAL_flag03.JPG